Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/318-m2-wifi-bluetooth.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Locate in the bottom right corner of the screen `Internet access` icon and click it
+1. Locate in the bottom right corner of the screen `Internet access` icon and click it.
 1. Enable Wi-Fi and note the result.

 **Expected result**

-After enabling Wi-Fi available networks should appear in the `Internet access` menu
+After enabling Wi-Fi available networks should appear in the `Internet access` menu.

 ### WLE003.001 Bluetooth scanning (Ubuntu 20.04)